 Incoming freshman Shanna Brancata, a foster youth who was in the Strive program, was chosen to give the commencement speech at Del Mar High last June.
 She plans to become a Strive mentor at SJSU this fall.

 “Through this program I found the confidence to get into college” Brancato said.
 “Strive made me believe in myself.”

-Contact Mr. Mendoza in Student Services for more information.
+Contact your Guidance Counselor in Student Services for more information.